Why You Should Be Happy to Pay Higher Prices for Sustainable Brands

 So yes, sustainable shopping will impact your wallet more than if you’d opt for fast fashion alternatives.
 Plus, it can be so easy — and darn tempting — to go for a quick (ahem… cheaper) purchase rather than paying the seemingly unnecessary extra cash.

 I get it… Sustainable clothing brands can be incredibly expensive.
 And it’s totally understandable that higher pricing can deter you from buying eco-alternative items as often as you’d want.
-Truth is, deep inside, we all want to be more sustainable, but the problem lies when we cannot afford it.
+The truth is, deep inside, we all want to be more sustainable, but the problem lies when we cannot afford it.

 But a big part of understanding why sustainable fashion isn’t more affordable is questioning our own awareness.